wp-plugins/landing-pages-builder/readme.txt

 > This plugin can be used with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads.

-Create and monitor Landing Pages on Wordpress.
+Create Landing Pages on Wordpress, run A/B tests and more.
 Get new leads, improve conversion rates, and manage all your landing pages in one place.
 Run self-optimizing ads to generate new leads.
 Run marketing campaigns to nurture your leads.

 **Free Trial & Pricing**
 A 14-day free trial is available on all anual plans, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").